 Action is taken by the block holder service provider SOA to create a number pool block.

 The block holder service provider SOA sends the M-ACTION numberPoolBlock-Create to the NPAC SMS.
+For the XML interface, PBCQ – NpbCreateRequest.
 The block holder service provider must provide the following attributes:

 numberPoolBlockNPA-NXX-X